brennanbrown/WatermelonClub/index.md

 > **A comprehensive platform for Canadian students (ages 16-24) to learn about Palestine, take action, and organize for justice.**

-This resource hub has been compiled by students at Mount Royal University in Mohkínstsis, none of whom are Palestinian, Arab, or Muslim themselves.
+This resource hub was originally created by students in Mohkínstsis (Calgary) and is now maintained by Berry House, none of whom are Palestinian, Arab, or Muslim themselves.
 We have made a concerted effort to highlight and amplify the voices, perspectives, goals, and calls to action of those who are.

 **If any information or resources exist in contradiction to Palestinian calls to action,** please email us at [mail@berryhouse.ca](mailto:mail@berryhouse.ca) or message us on Instagram at [@watermelonclub](https://www.instagram.com/watermelonclub/).